slouloudis/reading-notes/README.md

 >
 > - Learning anything is a physical process!
 When you begin learning something, the strength of your neural pathways is low, but repetition tells your body "this is important" and things like myelin production will increase.
 Myelin is responsible for 'insulating' your axons, and the presence of it allows your brain to transmit impulses much faster then 'un-myelinated' axons.

-## A quick overview of some web concepts and modern development.
+## A quick overview of some web concepts and modern development

 Besides the front-end trinity of HTML, CSS and Javascript, I'm finding myself generally confused by a lot of the terms I see online.
 React?
 Tailwind?
 API's?

 ![Confused](https://media.tenor.com/xRWvL0QHJuoAAAAM/hmm.gif)